Jason Collins: Player profile

 Collins had low career averages in the NBA of 3.6 points, 3.7 rebounds, 0.5 blocks, and 41 percent shooting from the field, and never averaged more than seven points or seven rebounds in a season.
 However, the basketball analytics community valued his defense through measurements not typically found in a boxscore.
 Collins was a physical player defending the post, boxed out well, and excelled at setting screens.
 He was precise in executing coaches' defensive strategies, and he read the opponents' movements well and communicated on defense.
 He also had a reputation for being a team leader, and earned consistent praise for his professionalism and intelligence on the court.

 Personal life

 Collins was in an eight-year relationship with former WNBA center Carolyn Moos, and the two were engaged to be married, but Collins called off the wedding in 2009.

+Since June 2014, Collins has been in a relationship with film producer Brunson Green.
+The pair married in May 2025.

+On September 11, 2025, the NBA released a statement on behalf of Collins family announcing his ongoing treatment for a brain tumor.